suchialex/CINS3002-HW06/instructions.md

    - Department
    - Salary
    - Email
-3. In this assignment, we will validate all user input
+3. In this assignment, we will validate all user input - so far, we have accepted any values that the user entered for employee name, salary and department.
+But now, we will restrict the user to enter accepted values by writing code in our validate functions.
 4. In addition, we will write a new function to generate email address from first and last names
 5. These validations will be coded in validations.py